LGBTQ Resiliency Project

 Settlement support and services for LGBTQ Immigrants and Refugees in Calgary.

-We have partnered with Calgary Outlink to offer direct targeted settlement and peer support services specifically for the LGBTQ newcomer community.
+The Centre for Newcomers is proud to announce we have partnered with Calgary Outlink to offer directly targeted settlement and peer support services specifically for the LGBTQ newcomer community.

 LGBTQ rights in Canada are some of the most advanced in the world.
 At the same time, many LGBTQ newcomers come from countries where they have faced overt discrimination, violence and persecution as a result of their sexual orientation or gender identity.
 In almost 80 countries, LGBTQ persons are still criminalized for who they are, how they look or whom they love.

 This project aims to strengthen LGBTQ New Canadians’ resiliency, assisting them to avoid the many societal challenges associated with being LGBTQ and new to Canada.
 It facilitates belonging with Calgary's LGBTQ community; engagement with immigrant-serving organizations; and creates successful integration into the Calgary Community.
 The project is designed to increase the number of supportive connections in client lives and produce greater feelings of acceptance in the community, compared before and after their project involvement.